A Skip to content

 Active vs Passive Fall Protection Systems: What You Need to Know

-• 4 feet or higher in general industry
+1. 3 metres (10 feet) or higher in general industry

 A fall protection system ensures workers are: